matthewbub/mattbub.com/Readme.md

 ## Local dev

-- Go server can be ran via `go run main.go`
+- Run Go server - `go run main.go`
-- Web server can be run from web with `pnpm run dev`
+- Run Web server - `pnpm run dev`

 ## Prod

 See [Deploy](/Deploy.md) docs for prod

 ## Versioning

+Visit https://mattbub.com/version.txt to get the latest version in prod

 Currently, we're using the latest commit from `main` at the time of build.
 I currently don't have a need for the X.X.X format right now.